Leveraging Data Science for Smarter, Safer Transportation Systems

 Engineering a Smarter Future

 In addition to his research, Dr. Markovich is deeply committed to teaching and mentoring PhD students in Transportation Engineering.
-As an Assistant Professor in the Department of Civil & Environmental Engineering, his passion for guiding the next generation of engineers is integral to his work.
+As an Assistant Professor in the Department of Civil & Environmental Engineering, guiding the next generation of engineers is integral to his work.
 Many of his PhD students collaborate with him on projects like those highlighted above, gaining invaluable experience and contributing to innovative solutions in the field.

 Transportation Engineering at the University of Utah